rafamadriz/friendly-snippets/README.md

 # Friendly Snippets

 Snippets collection for a set of different programming languages for faster development.
-This repository has been forked from couple of VSCode Snippets extensions.

 ## Goal